 The entire state of Florida was very sparsely populated until the 1920’s when wealthy Northerners started traveling to the South in order to escape the brutally cold winters.
 Now the third largest state in population behind New York and California, Florida’s economy which started out as natural resource based is now fueled by tourism, real estate and retirement services.

 Built around the spring fed Kings Bay, Crystal River is often called “Home of the Manatee.”
 Since the springs are always 72 degrees, this is the perfect environment for manatees year round.
 During the winter months when the Gulf of Mexico cools down, it’s not unusual to see 400-500 manatees frolicking in Kings Bay.
-Here, swimming and interacting with the manatees is legal and there are several prime spots for manatee watching.

 Home of Homosassa Springs Wildlife State Park, this is another great manatee watching locale.
 In fact, they even have a floating observatory to get up close and personal.
 The park is also home to river otters, black bears, American alligators…even a hippopotamus!